attila-lendvai/openwrt-auto-extroot/README.md

 ## Which file should I flash?

-You should consult the documentation at [OpenWRT](https://wiki.openwrt.org/doc/howto/user.beginner).
+You should consult the [OpenWRT documentation](https://wiki.openwrt.org/doc/howto/user.beginner).
-The produced firmware files should be somewhere around ```build/openwrt-imagebuilder-ar71xx-generic.Linux-x86_64/bin/ar71xx```.
+The produced firmware files should be somewhere around ```build/openwrt-imagebuilder-17.01.4-ar71xx-generic.Linux-x86_64/bin/ar71xx```.

 In short: